cashpw/notes.cashpw.com/content/posts/on_parenting.md

     -   house cleaning
     -   garden/lawn maintenance
     -   cooking
+-   [Data-frame model]({{< relref "data_frame_model.md" >}}) posits that people have similar reasoning skills and that the difference between a novice and an expert is the number of frames they possess.
+Children, after a certain age, are similar.
+They can think through a situation well enough, they just don't have as much experience.

 ### [75% of the time we spend with our kids in our lifetime will be spent by age 12](https://www.1000hoursoutside.com/blog/time-with-kids-before-age-12) {#75-of-the-time-we-spend-with-our-kids-in-our-lifetime-will-be-spent-by-age-12}